cn205000/IT-Portfolio/VM's & Network Traffic/Setup RDP & Wireshark/readme.md

 1. After connecting to the **Windows VM**, open **Microsoft Edge**.
 2. Go to: www.wireshark.org/#downloadLink
 3. Download the **Windows x64 Installer**, launch it, and install using the default settings.
+📌 *Why?*
+*Wireshark provides the tools needed to capture and analyze network traffic for deeper inspection of communication between VMs.*

 <p>
 <img src="https://imgur.com/VAInGnm.png" height="90%" width="90%" alt="Wireshark Installation">